 An indicator can be defined as a unit of information measured over time that documents changes in a specific condition.
-As with objectives good Supply Chain Management for Commodity Security: Course Evaluation indictor should be SMART.
+As with objectives good indictor should be SMART.
 Ask someone to review what SMART signifies.
 Display slide 17: SMART Indicators.